Scalextrix/SolarCoin-Raspberry-Pi-Node/Useful-SolarCoin-Daemon-Commands.md

 whatever you chose as your passphrase, '300' is the number of seconds to unlock the wallet for, after which it will become locked again.

-So now you have 5 minutes (300 seconds) to send the coins to me.
+So now you have 5 minutes (300 seconds) to issue the send coins command.
 To send the coins:
 > solarcoind sendtoaddress 8cESoZyjFvx2Deq6VjQLqPfAwu8UXjcBkK 1

 Lets disect that for a moment; 'solarcoind' to send the instruction, 'sendtoaddress' to tell the